 The novel coronavirus created global havoc2 and governments and hospitals were inundated with an influx of patients.3 Under such conditions, one of the key challenges they faced was dealing with their resources and forming care and hospitalization strategies to allow them to focus on the riskiest patients.

 In terms of managing resources in healthcare, resources can be divided into two segments: material resources or hospital infrastructure and human resources.

 Today, healthcare organizations still experience inescapable issues across their value chains, traversing each cycle on the continuum from care to cure.4 However, healthcare organizations that leThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
 Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.